pagutta1/DiseasePredictorTC497/README.md

 ## 🛠️ Future Development Plans

-We will collect user data with consent to train our model on more disease and symptoms to increase our accuracy and repertoire.
+We will collect user data with consent to train our model on more diseases and symptoms to increase our accuracy and repertoire.
 We plan to add a feature where users can upload their data to our firebase storage.
-Overall, we want people to have access to quick diagnosis from the click of a button to improve overall public health.
+Overall, we want people to have access to quick preliminary insights at the click of a button to improve overall public health.

 ## 📚 Additional Resources